Charter Fishery Monitoring

 2) On-board Observer Program

-The primary aim of this observer program is to collect statistically-representative biological information to meet stock assessment needs for key species harvested by the fishery.
+The primary aim of this observer program is to collect representative biological information to meet stock assessment needs for key species harvested by the fishery.
 Currently priority species for monitoring include Snapper, Bluespotted Flathead, Grey Morwong, Pearl Perch, Yellowtail Kingfish and Teraglin; however data is collected from all species of recreational importance caught during an observer trip.

 The On-board Observer Program is run simultaneously with the biennial 12 month Recreational Fishing Research Surveys.